totovr/Python/README.md

 5.- Check this link to know how to use [Anaconda](https://github.com/totovr/Python/tree/Anaconda)

-## Examples:
+## Run simple code:

-You can find some examples [here](https://github.com/totovr/Python/tree/Anaconda/Basic)
+You can find [here](https://github.com/totovr/Python/tree/Anaconda/Basic) a simple example

+## More examples

+This [branch](https://github.com/totovr/Python/tree/Jupyter) a simple example has programs in Jupyter

 ## Also you can use the next editors to build programs: